doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 draft: false
 ---

-## Introduction

-Github Copilot is at the peak of inflated expectations for many, including me.
+Github Copilot is at the "Peak of Inflated Expectations" for many, including me.

-Is it really so magical that a stream of glitter follows the code and it turns a software engineer's hair rainbow coloured?!

-I'm skeptical.
-Especially about the hair part!
+With all the Copilot hype, it's easy to imagine the people using it are assisted by unicorns!

-Over the last few weekends, I sat down to deliberately pair with and learn with GitHub's AI pair programmer.
+Over the last few weekends, I sat down to deliberately pair with and learn about GitHub's AI pair programmer.

 The exercise I had in mind was to play [OverTheWire.org](https://overthewire.org) - one player capture the flag (CTF) challenges you can play from the comfort of your own terminal.
 The challenges are designed to help you learn and practice security concepts.
+If you like escape rooms, you'll probably like these!

 In this blog, I played the krypton wargame - a series of cryptography challenges.
 I wanted to see how Copilot could help solve the challenges.

 I gave Copilot the problem statement, the given files, and asked it to propose the solution.
 Next, I asked it to share the steps.
 I requested a few changes on its generated code.
 Finally, we managed to reveal the encryption key, decrypt all the ciphertexts, and find the password to the next level!

-You can apply the learnings to:
+You can apply learnings from this article to:

-+ Work with Github Copilot in Chat, Editor and Terminal contexts.
++ Work with Github Copilot in the Chat, Editor and Terminal.
 + Have fun learning Linux and security concepts with OverTheWire!
 + Crack a Vigenère cipher knowing only the key length.